WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 Year Introduced 2017 2017

-MIME Type application/wasm text/plain
+MIME Type application/wasm text/wasm

-Extensions .wasm .wat
+Extensions .wasm .wat, .wast

 Typed